-The Group also has a translation risk on transactions - which occurs when the Group buys or sells in a currency other than its presentation currency.
+The Group also has a translation risk on transactions - which occurs when the Group buys or sells in a currency other than its functional currency.

-According to management, beyond the Group's FX risk, the risk associated with the actual profit or loss position stems from the volume of orders and market demand which depends on global market trends rather than on FX rate fluctuations.
+According to management, beyond the Group's FX risk, the risk associated with the actual profit or loss position stems from the volume of orders, vacant investment properties and market demand which depends on market trends rather than on FX rate fluctuations.